bu-rcs/Intro_to_SCC/code/python/notebook/README.md

-# Running Notebooks on the Shared Computing Cluster
+# Running Notebooks on the SCC

 Python Notebooks can be run interactively or can be submitted as a batch job.